apocalyptech/animalwellsave/README.md

     source .venv/bin/activate
     pip install --editable .

-To install the dependencies needed for importing/exporting images to the "pencil" minimap layer, you can run:
+Optionally, to install the dependencies needed for importing/exporting images to the "pencil" minimap layer, you can run:

     pip install -r image-requirements.txt